hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 ### Adding properties

 Properties can be added to a test to make it easy to modify them from the outside.
-Properties must be public fields and can be primitives, wrappers around primities like `java.lang.Long`, enums, strings and classes.
+Properties must be public fields and can be primitives, wrappers around primitives like `java.lang.Long`, enums, strings and classes.
 Properties are case sensitive.

 In the below example the `countersLength` property has been added and it defaults to 20.